Sunlis/ONI-nerf-electrolyzer/README.md

 The simplest way to get it is to add a disabled water cooler and a decorative plant to a mess hall.

 The fix:
-- Change decor 20 requirement to one of:
+- Rework decoration bonus:
     - 2 completed pieces of art (any quality)
-    - Decor 50 item
+    - Require 30 decor instead of just 20, buff art
+    - Buff art to 20+ decor and nerf decorative plants to +15 decor (just shy of the bonus)
-    - Any artifact displayed on a pedestal (relatively easy in spaced out, very late game in base game)
+    - Any artifact displayed on a pedestal (relatively easy in spaced out, too hard for base game)
 - Recreational building must be active for the requirement to be met
 - Now requires powered fridge (if possible as a constraint.
 Any fridge is fine otherwise.)
 - All mess tables must be lit (if this is possible to add as a constraint)
+    - Or just a light source would be fine

 In addition, the morale bonus should be nerfed to +3 or +4, with the Mess hall bonus also being nerfed accordingly